Polaroid (film): Filming

 Principal photography began in Halifax, Nova Scotia on March 9, 2017.

 Release

 The film was originally scheduled to be released on August 25, 2017.
 It was then pushed back to December 1, 2017, before being moved up to November 22, 2017.
 It was then pulled from the schedule, with plans to release it in 2018.
 Vertical Entertainment acquired distribution rights to the film, and released it on September 17, 2019, on VOD and on October 11, 2019, in select theaters.
-As of 2020, the film streams on Netflix.
+By 2020, the film streamed on Netflix, before being removed from the service in July 2022.

 In October 2018, Lantern Entertainment, which acquired The Weinstein Company's assets through its bankruptcy, including Dimension Films content; and 13 Films, an international distribution and finance company, struck a deal to co-distribute Polaroid internationally.
 The film was theatrically released in Germany on January 10, 2019, by Wild Bunch.
 The film was released in the United Kingdom on June 1, 2019.